-The Student Parent Center is in St. John's Hall L14 and provides a child-friendly study space.
+The Student Parent Center is in Student Center 105 and provides a child-friendly study space.
 The center seeks to provide support and connect currently enrolled students and their families with campus and community resources to ease obstacles that may be interfering with their education.